WHERE CAMCLOUD STOPS SCALING

 Cameras on the public Internet

 Camcloud targets single-site small business and consumer.
-Multi-site filtering, role-based access, ARC integration and alarm-panel integration are limited or absent.
+Multi-site filtering, role-based access, ARC (Alarm Receiving Centre) integration and alarm-panel integration are limited or absent.

-Camcloud has a mature reseller / white-label program since 2013, but also sells SMB customers direct via the website - the integrator is competing with the platform's own self-serve sign-up on the same site.
+Camcloud has a mature reseller / white-label programme since 2013, but also sells direct via the website - the installer is competing with the platform's own self-serve sign-up on the same site.

 Per-camera-per-month pricing

-Standard SMB SaaS pricing.
+Standard small-business SaaS pricing.
 Predictable for one site, gets expensive on a multi-site estate where a per-channel platform model would win.

 No alarm / access unification